 What is The Zachman Framework?

-The Zachman framework developed by John Zachman in 1987 is not a conventional methodology, rather it’s a template that describes how diverse ideas are perceived from equally unique standpoints.
-The Zachman framework comprises a set of management rules that are further presented to the organizations in a 36-cell table format.
+The Zachman framework was developed by John Zachman in 1987.
+It is not a conventional method.
+We think of Zachman as a template that describes how diverse ideas are perceived from unique standpoints.
+The Zachman framework comprises a set of information management rules that are presented in a 36-cell table format.

 The Zachman framework is quite flexible to work on projects concerning any scope.
-Zachman prides itself in building relationships between different cells.
-It essentially isn’t about architecture only but helps organize and manage your IT infrastructure and integrate them into your business like any tool.
+Zachman is about the relationships between different cells.
+It is about the information you need to analyze and explain to manage your architecture.

-- Business Management Perspective – This describes the concepts in terms of enterprise models, design choices, and business processes adopted by the organization.
+- Business Management Perspective—This describes in terms of enterprise models, design choices, and business processes adopted by the organization.
 The business management perspective is a useful tool for owners who want to understand every detail of their business operations.
-Moreover, the owners also get to know how the different processes interact.
+The owners also get to know how the different processes interact.

-- Architect Perspective – This describes the system logic recounting how business requirements will be met.
-The architect is responsible for determining how the software works and then representing the entire business model.
+- Architect Perspective—This describes the system logic recounting how business requirements will be met.
+The architect determines how the software works and then representing the entire business model.

-- Enterprise Perspective – This is the functioning system as viewed by the user in its fully-fledged operational environment.
+- Enterprise Perspective—This is the functioning system as viewed by the user their operational environment.

-The columns on the other hand represent the fundamental questions which are; "What, Where, When, Who, and Why."
+The Zachman framework columns represent the fundamental questions which are: "What, Where, When, Who, and Why."

 - What? – This represents the whole enterprise data that each row would deal with.